adwitiyashukla/stockrank/README.md

 So I used purged walk-forward cross-validation with 6 folds, a 22-day purge and a 21-day embargo.
 Purging drops training rows whose label window overlaps the test window at all, and the embargo adds a buffer after it.
 Every model only ever sees the past and is scored on the future.

-I wrote two tests to keep myself honest about this.
+I wrote two tests to catch myself if I ever get this wrong.
 One corrupts the last 60 days of the panel, rebuilds every feature, and asserts nothing stamped earlier moved.
 The other plants exactly zero alpha into a synthetic market and fails the build if any model finds signal in it.
 If I ever write a look-ahead bug, those tests break.

 ## The models